SpeedyWeather/SpeedyWeather.jl/docs/joss/paper.md

 \label{fig:primitive}](primitive.png)

-SpeedyWeather.jl relies on Julia's multiple dispatch programming paradigm [@Bezanson2017] to be extensible with new components including parameterizations, forcings, drag, or even the grid.
+SpeedyWeather.jl relies on Julia's multiple dispatch programming paradigm [@Bezanson2017] to be extensible with new components including parameterizations, forcing, drag, or even the grid.
 All such supported model components define an abstract type that can be subtyped to introduce, for example, a new parameterization.
-To define precipitation due to the physical process of large-scale condensation, one would define `MyCondensation` as a new subtype of `AbstractCondensation`.
+To define a new parameterization for convection in a given vertical column of the atmosphere, one would define `MyConvection` as a new subtype of `AbstractConvection`.
-One then only needs to extend the `initialize!` and `condensation!` functions for this new type.
-Passing on `condensation = MyCondensation()` to the model constructor then implements this new model component without the need to branch off or overwrite existing model components.
+One then only needs to extend the `initialize!` (executed once during model initialization) and `convection!` (executed on every time step) functions for this new type.
+Passing on `convection = MyConvection()` to the model constructor then implements this new model component without the need to branch off or overwrite existing model components.
 Conceptually similar scientific modelling paradigms have been very successful